ethanhoroschak/SimpleTodo/README.md

 The following **additional** features are implemented:

-* [x] Toast notifications for successful addition or removal of todo list items.
+* [x] Toast notifications for successful removal of todo list items.

 ## Video Walkthrough